bdavidxyz/protheme2/_posts/2020-03-13-mistakes-i-will-avoid-in-my-next-rails-project.md

 Cypress rocks.

-## 2. Not using ES6
+## 3. Not using ES6

 In my last article, I was writing how easier it was to work with ES5, but now I must acknowledge that ES6 is the new standard, and it's not going to go away anytime.

-## 3. Sprockets
+## 4. Sprockets

 I will keep Sprockets, but I won't use it for my custom code.
 Why ?
 Locally, Webpack(er) does already everything what Sprockets is supposed to do.

 But must-go external gems may not use it (administrate for example).

-## 4. Not using turbolinks
+## 5. Not using Turbolinks

-I disabled turbolinks on my current project because of the "too many headaches" problem, but now that I have seen the huge performance gap it involves, I will do everything to keep Turbolinks alive as much as possible.
+I disabled Turbolinks on my current project because of the "too many headaches" problem, but now that I have seen the huge performance gap it involves, I will do everything to keep Turbolinks alive as much as possible.

-## 5. Not using an "action view library"
+## 6. Not using an "action view library"

 React or Vue may be optionnal, but the need may arise quickly from the UI/UX part without a warning.
 So in my mind it is better to be prepared.

 I won't use StimulusJS, because without centralized state, reasonning about what is going on in the frontend is a true nightmare.

-## 6. Fall into the "Technology lock-in trapp"
+## 7. Fall into the "Technology lock-in trapp"

 I made this mistakes twice : with the Teaspoon JS test runner, and KnockoutJS.

 These are very decent technologies, robust, but not anymore actively maintained.

-Over the long run, it involves a lot of lacking features, that may be very frustrating compared to newer equivalent projects.
+Over the long run, it involves a lot of lacking features, that may be very frustrating.

-## 7. Over engineered deployment solution
+## 8. Over engineered deployment solution

 I used mina for deployment, but I feel now that the bunch of configuration needed is another example of "Technology lock-in"

-## 8. Not starting with Docker
+## 9. Not starting with Docker

 Using marketing words, Docker is a huge "pain-killer".

 **Any newbies** can install the app from scratch, run specs, deploy to production or staging, with a very small README and very small technical knowledge.

-**Any services** (like redis or) can be added with 4 or 5 lines of configuration.
+**Any services** (like redis or sidekiq) can be added with 4 or 5 lines of configuration.

 **Any version upgrade** of any service is completly effortless.

-It requires some efforts to keep the Docker stack simple, but, like Turbolinks, once mastered, the advantages quickly outweigh the negative effects.
+It requires some efforts to keep the Docker stack simple, and some others to keep the Docker dev configuration similar to the production one.

+But, like Turbolinks, once mastered, the advantages quickly outweigh the negative effects.

-## 9. RSpec
+## 10. RSpec

 This is more controversial, but after having trying both RSpec and Minitest, I will go for Minitest.